Getting cold because you’re seeing error code 270 from your Lennox® furnace?

 - Air filter

-Your HVAC pro will also make sure the ignitor is truly lighting the burner and that there are no blockages or cracked hoses within your home.
+Your HVAC pro will also make sure the ignitor is actually lighting the burner and that there are no obstructions or cracked hoses within your home.

-An ignitor always seems to fail when you need it most, resulting in an after-hours trip charge.
+An ignitor often fails when you need it most, resulting in an after-hours trip charge.

 - $200 during normal service hours